Jamal Campbell-Ryce

 Jamal Julian Campbell-Ryce (born 6 April 1983) is a former professional footballer who played as a winger.
-He is currently with Peterborough United as Manager of the U18s.
+He is currently the Assistant Coach of Real Monarchs, the second team of Major League Soccer club Real Salt Lake.

-Born in Lambeth, Greater London he began his career with Charlton Athletic in 2001 from where he has moved to a number of clubs including Rotherham United, Southend United, Barnsley, Bristol City and Notts County before joining Sheffield United in 2014.
+Born in Lambeth, Greater London he began his career with Charlton Athletic in 2001 from where he has moved to a number of clubs, including Rotherham United, Southend United, Barnsley, Bristol City and Notts County before joining Sheffield United in 2014.
 He is also a former Jamaican international, qualifying through his parentage.